-Factor 4 (Excellent) 3 (Good) 2 (Satisfactory) l (Poor) 0 (no credit)

-Thoroughness Answers all questions Answers all Answers most of the Does not answer Makes little or no

-J in the exercise questions in the questions in the many of the reasonable effort to

-completely and in the exercise but not exercise but not questions in the answer the questions

-appropriate order. completely and/or completely and/or exercise but does posed in the

-not in the not in the make some assignment.

-appropriate order. appropriate order. reasonable effort to

-do so.

-Demonstrates Response Response Response Response demonstrates

-demonstrates an a very poor

-understanding of the understanding of the

-U exercise and comes subject matter

-exercise and the to a conclusion. high level of presented by the

-student has justified confusion on the part assignment.

-and enunciated an , of the student.
-The

-appropriate student's conclusion,

-conclusion. if any, is not

-supported by the rest

-of the essay.

-Documentation/ Student has cited Student has cited Student has not cited

-Legal research (note: one excellent source poor or any legal authorities or

-, or two or more inappropriate has cited authorities

-good sources but authorities or has that are irrelevant.

-11 1 / failed to establish the

-PP -P one excellent good sources but relevance of the

-, · · · sources that he or

-integrated well in of integrating them. she has cited.

-integrated. the assignment.

-class or the

-courseware is

-sufficient.)

-Organization Essay is organized Essay is well Essay is poorly Student's essay is in

-very well; the reader chaos.
-There is no

-, is coherent, though difficult to follow. reasonable attempt to

-, , , The student did not organize the essay

-Different appropriately coherently.

-should be.
-Essay may

-, , and did not properly

-appropriately. • organize the essay.

-made in the essay. without using new

-Separate paragraphs are used for separate paragraphs.

-ideas.

-Critical Thinking and Shows good critical Shows adequate Shows minimal Shows no effort at

-Analysis snows good critical thinking and analysis. critical thinking and critical thinking or

-1 analysis.
+Factor 4 (Excellent) 3 (Good) 2 (Satisfactory) l (Poor) 0 (no credit) Thoroughness Answers all questions Answers all Answers most of the Does not answer Makes little or no in the exercise questions in the questions in the many of the reasonable effort to completely and in the exercise but not questions in the answer the questions completely and/or completely and/or exercise but does posed in the not in the not in the make some assignment. appropriate order. appropriate order. reasonable effort to do so.
+Demonstrates Response Response Response demonstrates Understanding demonstrates a demonstrates an a very poor of the Assignment 0 understanding of the 0 understanding of the and has come to an 0 exercise and comes exercise but shows a appropriate exercise and the to a conclusion. high level of presented by the conclusion student has justified student comes to confusion on the part assignment. and enunciated an may not be of the student.
+The appropriate appropriately student's conclusion, conclusion. / / if any, is not of the essay. supported by the rest D of the essay.
+Documentation/ Student has cited at Student has cited Student has cited Student has cited Student has not cited Legal research (note: one excellent source poor or any legal authorities or For assignments, sources should be or two or more but has missed the inappropriate has cited authorities that are irrelevant. those obtained good sources but has missed at least best available OR student has cited authorities or has failed to establish the nas missed at least one excellent good sources but relevance of the through legal research; for exam 0 sources that he or essays, legal integrated well in she has cited. principles learned in the assignment. or integrating them. she has cited. class or the integrated. the assignment. courseware is sufficient.)
+Organization Essay is organized Essay is well Essay shows some Essay is poorly Student's essay is in e i gamzación organized and is very is coherent, though but is difficult to difficult to follow. reasonable attempt to understand where organize the essay Different , appropriately coherently. , , , components of the should be.
+Essay may , and did not properly follow argument is appropriately. between points organize the essay. made in the essay. without using new · · · · Separate paragraphs paragraphs. are used for separate ideas.
+Critical Thinking and Shows good critical Shows adequate Shows minimal Shows no effort at Analysis critical thinking and thinking and analysis. critical thinking and critical thinking and critical thinking or analysis.
+The student The student's points analysis.
 The analysis.
-The student's

-is able to apply the , anaiysis.
-The student's arguments points make no sense.

-• are weak and points make no sense.

-cited law to the facts of the given case in a weii supported.
-11 / 0 / are weak and unconvincing.

-clear and convincing unconvincing.
+The student's is able to apply the are well argued and student's points are student's arguments points make no sense. well supported. are weak and of the given case in a but are not unconvincing. clear and convincing exceptionally manner. convincing.

-• exceptionally

-manner. convincing.